 If your lawn is well fed yet showing signs of iron deficiency, apply an iron supplement for lawns such as Ironite.
 This will restore your lawn’s color to a deep green appearance and help it grow into a thick, healthy turf.

 Note: Professional soil analysis may be needed to establish which nutrients are lacking so as to help maintain ideal soil pH for lawns to thrive.

 5. Apply a dog urine neutralizer

-Dog urine contains high concentrations of nitrogen that burns the grass when your dog pees.
+Dog urine contains high concentrations of nitrogen that burns the grass when your dog pees consistently at the same spot.
 To fix yellow patches caused by dog urine, do the following: